Fragmentation process, pruning poset for rooted forests, and M\"obius inversion: Fragmentation process and fragmentation trees

-In discrete time, however, links are in not independent in general and dependencies change over time, such that $\P\big(\Fh{t}{}=G\big)$ fails to be an analogue of \eqref{eq:distribution_continuous}.
+Since links are not independent in general and dependencies change over time, $\P\big(\F{t}{}=G\big)$ fails to have an obvious explicit expression.
 As mentioned in the Introduction, interest therefore shifts to classes of realisations of the fragmentation process that end up in the state $G$ at time $t$ and that agree on the time order of some events.
-Each such set will be represented by a rooted binary tree.
+Each such set will be represented by an augmented version of a rooted binary tree.
 This will be done next.